davidsvaughn/BASO/MODEL.md

 Gaussian Process regression models are a popular choice, since they provide explicit uncertainty estimates that can be used to guide step 2.
 Another reason they are convenient for Bayesian Optimization is that the priors, marginals, and posterior (conditional) means and variances are all expressible in closed form as multivariate Gaussian (normal) distributions, which makes it easy to repeatedly perform Bayesian updates to our model as we observe more data points.

-Standard GP regression would be suitable only for modeling the learning curve for a single benchmark.
-The difference between a Gaussian Process and a standard multivariate Gaussian probability distribution is that, in a GP model, the input space (in this case the space of model benchmarks) is the source of the "multiple dimensions" even though it lies along 1 dimension.
-Suppose we only save model benchmarks every 50 steps, so we can only make observations where x is a multiple of 50.
-We can still use a GP model to define a continuous function on the x domain.
-To make things simpler, lets define a discrete input domain $X_I$ as the vector of positive integers 1 to 1000: $X_I = [1,2,3,...,1000]$.
+Standard GP regression is well suited for modeling the learning curve of a single benchmark.
+What makes a Gaussian Process different from a standard multivariate Gaussian probability distribution is that, in a GP model, the input space (in this case the space of model benchmarks) is the source of the "multiple dimensions" even though it lies along 1 dimension.
+Suppose we only save model benchmarks every 50 steps, up to 1000, so we can only make observations $f(x)$ when $x$ is drawn from $[0, 50, 100, 150, ..., 1000]$.
+We can still use a GP regression model to define a continuous function over the entire interval $[0..1000]$.
+To make things simpler, let's instead define a discrete input domain $X_I$ as the vector of positive integers 1 to 1000: $X_I = [1,2,3,...,1000]$.
 We can imagine modeling the vector of function values at each of these points $f(X_I) = [f(x_1),…,f(x_n)]$ as a multivariate Gaussian.
 Before making any observations, our *GP Prior* over this domain is defined as a multivariate normal distribution:

 ```math
 f(X_I) \sim \mathcal{N}(\mu_0 \, \Sigma_0) \\